agilepro/software-craftsmanship/docs/Coding/Syntax Conventions/avoid-multi-purpose-methods.md

 createRedirectView(ar,"attachment.htm");
 ```

 The method name clearly says what is being done.
-You don’t have to look for the boolean parameter.
-It is far clearer to name the method, than to have the meaning depend upon ‘true’ or ‘false’ at a point in the parameters.
+You don't have to look for the boolean parameter.
+It is far clearer to name the method, than to have the meaning depend upon 'true' or 'false' at a point in the parameters.
 The calls are shorted because there are fewer parameters, especially in the redirect case.
-You don’t have to pass bogus values in some of the parameters because they are not needed.
-You don’t have to wonder what the fourth parameter is, because it is clear from the method name.
+You don't have to pass bogus values in some of the parameters because they are not needed.
+You don't have to wonder what the fourth parameter is, because it is clear from the method name.

 Breaking the one method into two is a win all the way around.